Halley Research Station: The buildings

-As with the German Neumayer-Station III, the base floats on an ice shelf in the Weddell Sea rather than being built on solid land of the continent of Antarctica.
+As with the German Neumayer Station III, the base floats on an ice shelf in the Weddell Sea rather than being built on solid land of the continent of Antarctica.
 This ice shelf is slowly moving towards the open ocean and, if not relocated, each base would eventually calve off into a drifting iceberg.

-There have been five previous bases at Halley.
+There have been five previous bases called Halley.
 Various construction methods have been tried, from unprotected wooden huts to buildings within steel tunnels.
 The first four all became buried by snow accumulation and crushed until they were uninhabitable.
-The more recent structures have been designed to remain on the snow surface.